Get the Recipe

-To complement their Tsimis recipe in The Mile End Cookbook, Noah and Rae Bernamoff offer another honey-sweetened vegetable dish: Brussels Sprouts.
 Here they also call for roasting, but the sprouts are given a high-heat treatment, emerging from the oven blistered and crisp.
-And then instead of coating the sprouts in a honey glaze, they use the sweetener to candy walnuts.
+And then instead of coating the sprouts in a honey glaze, they use that glaze to candy walnuts.
 A final flourish of sauteed Granny Smith apples completes the dish, balancing the bitter notes of the sprouts and nuts.

 Why I picked this recipe: Walnuts and brussels sprouts are always a winning combination in my book; throw in honey, butter, and tart-sweet apples and I'm in early-fall heaven.